sictweb/bti425-2020/graded-work/assign2.md

 Remember to configure a "home" component and route, and a "not found" component and route.

+Make sure you think about then implement some appropriate navigation elements in your app.
+For example, a "list" view will probably include link elements to "details".
+And, a "details" view will probably include a link element to "go back" to the "list".
+This is a general statement, and your app needs may vary.

 The "home page" component, as a landing page for the app, will state the app's purpose. *More importantly*, it will include two standard HTML hyperlinks:
 1. One is the URL to your Heroku-hosted (Angular) app
 2. The other is the URL to your Heroku-hosted <u>M</u>ongoDB + <u>E</u>xpress.js + <u>N</u>ode.js (MEN) web service